zh31riceedu/517-discussion-leader/README.md

 and lead an initial 15 minute small group and a larger 15 minute discussion.

+How well can other virtualization approaches work on these three areas?

+Others use cases of VM?

+Compare VM and hardware approach of secure logging, Intrusion prevention and detection

+Is putting every feature of secure logging in VMM a good idea?

+What level of portability do we need?

 ## Discussion Debrief (%25)

 Answer the following questions:

 1. What new insights came out of the discussion?

+We discussed how well other virtualization approaches work on security and portability and rated them against VMM.

 2. Was there disagreement?
 Why?

+We realized that the objects to protect are different for secure logging and intrusion prevention and detection, when we were auguing how well other virtualization approaches work.

 3. What was the consensus about the work?

+VMM works best on security and portability.